MarcoWorms/ruby-game-of-life/README.md

 ###**How to play**
 This is a copy of "Conway's Game of Life", if you want more info on this game you can find it here https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 The game starts paused, you can click anywhere in the screen to create or kill cells.
-Press space bar to unpause/pause again.
+Press spacebar to unpause/pause again.

 ###**Rules**